The final part in a 5-part series about how to decorate your Christmas tree

 After those are all in, it’s time for the most important finishing touch—the topper.
 You can use something specially made to be a tree topper (I have an angel), or you could just do a big bow or something.
 Whatever you like.

-This year it was Chloe’s turn to help put the angel in her place of honor.
+This year it was my middle daughter’s turn to help put the angel in her place of honor.

 Once the angel is placed, I make sure to tuck all the ribbon under her and then put the golden feathers around her.